Thomas Jeannerot: Style

 Jumps are filmed using a ground-based camera (with an exceptional lens to record the performance).

 Performance is timed (from the start of the manoeuvre until its completion) and then judged in public at the end of the jump.

 Competition includes 4 qualifying rounds and a final for the top 8.

 Competitors jump from a height of 2200 m to 2500 m.

-They rush into an acceleration stage for 15 to 20 seconds and then run their series of manoeuvres benefiting to the maximum of the stored speed.
+They rush into an acceleration stage for 15 to 20 seconds, and then, run their series of acrobatics benefiting to the maximum of the speed.

 Those series consist of Turns and Back-Loops to achieve in a pre-designated order.
 Incorrect performance of the manoeuvres gives rise to penalties that are added at runtime.

 The performance of the athlete is defined in seconds and hundredths of a second.

 Competitor with the lowest cumulative time is declared the winner.

 Notice the complete sequence is performed by leading international experts in just over 6 seconds, penalties included.

+Skydiving diplomas: Initiation & Coaching

+In 2017, in parallel with his sporting career, Thomas also obtained federal diplomas in sports parachuting supervision and training (formerly called State Certificate), delivered by the Ministry of Youth and Sports.

+He thus obtained the BPJEPS (Professional Certificate of Popular Education, Youth and Sports) and the DEJEPS(State Diploma in Popular Education, Youth and Sports) which allows it to set up and carry out all educational actions in the context of skydiving.

+He mainly performs Tandem discovery jumps for the general public.

+>> In July 2021, he notably performed Johann Zarco's tandem initiation jump, on famous French Moto GP champion.